Finding their voice

 Who we serve

-The Providence Child Center's Communication Therapy Program opened in 2010 as part of Providence Neurodevelopmental Center for Children.
+The Providence Child Center's Communication Therapy Program opened in 2010 as part of Providence Children's Development Institute.
 It serves residents of the Center for Medically Fragile Children and the broader community.
 In 2014, we provided more than 2,100 outpatient sessions for children who otherwise had no voice.

 Why it is needed